panorama-lab/markdown/README.md

 Download the latest editor build from the [GitHub releases page](https://github.com/panorama-lab/markdown/releases).

 After downloading, open or create a paper directory to start editing and exporting PDFs.
-Use the Agent button in the top-right to copy prompts to your agent (Codex, Claude) and collaborate directly from the editor.
+Use the Agent button in the top-right to copy prompts to your agent (Codex, Claude) and collaborate directly from the agent.

 ## Community